Container Orchestration Beyond Just Kubernetes

 2. Docker Swarm

 Docker's built-in orchestration tool that prioritizes simplicity over complexity.
-Docker Swarm enables managing a cluster of Docker nodes with familiar Docker CLI commands.
-Ideal for teams already familiar with Docker who don't need Kubernetes complexity.
+Docker Swarm enables managing a cluster of Docker nodes using familiar Docker CLI commands and docker-compose files.
+The learning curve is minimal for teams already comfortable with Docker.
+It is a pragmatic choice for internal tools and smaller applications where Kubernetes complexity is not justified.

 Pros

-- +Low barrier for teams already using Docker
+- +Low barrier to entry for teams already using Docker daily

 Cons